 First of all, it's important to understand that not everything is your fault.
 You didn't invent this culture of (often false) efficiency, nor did you design your own brain.

-These are only a few measures you can take on an individual level, and if you do a mindfulness course, you will learn many more.
+These are only a few measures you can take on an individual level, and if you follow a mindful@work course, you will learn many more.

 More than these individual measures, it is also the responsibility of an organisation to create a more humane and brain-friendly culture.